WillPower3309/awesome-dotfiles/README.md

     - Edit `~/.zshrc`, add `zsh-autosuggestions` to the plugins section
     - Reread config `source ~/.zshrc`
 - [Guide](https://www.freecodecamp.org/news/jazz-up-your-zsh-terminal-in-seven-steps-a-visual-guide-e81a8fd59a38/)

-<a name="folderStructure"></a>
-## Awesome Folder File Structure ##
-In order to avoid a poorly organized rc.lua spanning thousands of lines, it has been split into multiple files / folders.
-- `rc.lua`: Contains the script that runs when awesome starts (essentially links all the other files together)
-- `apps.lua`: Contains the default and startup applications
-- `keys.lua`: Contains keybinds
-- `rules.lua`: Contains window rules
-- `theme.lua`: Contains theme variables
-- `tags.lua`: Contains tag (aka workspace) information, edit this to change the application that launches when the add tab button is pressed while a given tag is active, or edit the tag's icon
-- `wallpaper.lua`: Contains wallpaper time changing functionality
-- `icons`: stores icons used in WM
-- `wallpaper`: stores wallpaper
-- `components`: Folder that contains all of the components of the WM, such as panels, volume and brightness widgets, notification widget etc
-- `widgets`: stores scripts used in the functionality of the components

-<a name="applications"></a>
-## My Preferred Applications ##
-- **Text Editor - Vim**: I'm an alpha chad
-- **File Browser - Thunar**: Lightweight file browser, few dependencies, and can be configured to work with a preferred terminal.
-Also has extensions for easy right click extraction / compression of archive files (ie zip / rar etc)
-- **Web Browser - Firefox**: Super configurable and isn't made by Google
-- **Terminal - Kitty**: Used to use alacritty, switched to kitty as it is very fast and has great ligature implementation (which helps with programming in vim).
-Is very configurable and has build in tmux like functionality

 ## Current To-Do ##
 - fix spinning cursor bug on adjust volume / brightness (due to components or widgets)